-Our topic this term will be 'Hear' Come the Saxons.
-Below is a copy of our Autumn Term curriculum Letter.
+Our topics this term will be 'The Clash of the Saxons' and 'Route to the Rainforest'.
+Below is a copy of our Spring Term curriculum letter.

-This term, our PE days are Tuesday and Friday.
-Please ensure that your child comes to school in a PE kit that is suitable for colder weather.
+This half term (Spr 1), our P.E. days are Wednesday (outdoor PE - basketball) and Friday (indoor PE - dance).
+Please ensure that your child comes to school in a P.E. kit that is suitable for colder weather.
 Please also make sure that long hair is tied back on these days and any jewellery is removed.

 Here is a copy of the Alresford PSHE curriculum for your information.

 In maths, there will be more of a focus on times tables.
 These are really important as this forms a large majority of the work the children will cover within the year.
 In addition, the Year 4 Multiplication Tables Check will be administered in June 2023.
 Please encourage your child to play Times Table Rock Stars (TTRS) at home (let us know if your child needs reminding of their log in details).

 This document gives families more information about the times tables check.

 Spellings will be sent home weekly on a Wednesday, once we have taught the children the spelling rule/pattern that will be the focus for the week.
 Spelling tests will no longer be taking place on a weekly basis, but it is still as important as ever to ensure that your child learns and practises their weekly spellings.
 We will be looking to see whether the children are able to spell particular words on a half-termly basis and whether they can apply the words they are learning at home to their writing.